Africans in Hawaii: 20th century

-By 1910 there were still only 695 Africans in Hawaii, of whom 537 were multiracial.
+By 1910 there were still only 695 Africans in Hawaiʻi, of whom 537 were multiracial.
 Following the Overthrow of the Hawaiian Monarchy by White plantation elites, an unofficial race-class system was established with "Whites" at the top, "Browns" in the middle, and "Yellows" at the bottom.
-Fortunately for the Africans, their dark skin categorized them as "Brown" people, a category mostly comprising Hawaiians and Polynesians.
+Fortunately for the Africans, their dark skin categorized them as "Brown" people, a category mostly comprising Hawaiians and other Polynesians.
 This allowed them to ascend to the working and middle classes.
-Since annexation, the immigration barriers were lifted and attempts were made to bring laborers of African descent from Tennessee, Mississippi, and Alabama to Hawaii to work the sugarcane plantations.
-Since the logistics of getting Africans to Hawaii proved too difficult to make them a practical source of labor, only 300 made the journey.
-Many did not stay on plantations after their contracts expired, finding Hawaii's plantation life deplorable.
-Although they considered themselves better off returning to the plantations of the Southern United States, most could not afford the cost of leaving Hawaii.
+Since annexation, the immigration barriers were lifted and attempts were made to bring laborers of African descent from Tennessee, Mississippi, and Alabama to Hawaiʻi to work the sugarcane plantations.
+Since the logistics of getting Africans to Hawaiʻi proved too difficult to make them a practical source of labor, only 300 made the journey.
+Many did not stay on plantations after their contracts expired, finding Hawaiʻi's plantation life deplorable.
+Although they considered themselves better off returning to the plantations of the Southern United States, most could not afford the cost of leaving Hawaiʻi.
 Despite the horrid conditions at the bottom of society, most Africans were acquainted with the Western world either from life in the United States or in Colonial Africa.
-As Hawaii was Americanized during the Territorial period, Africans could identify opportunities that went unnoticed by other groups not acquainted with the Western system.
+As Hawaiʻi was Americanized during the Territorial period, Africans could identify opportunities that went unnoticed by other groups not acquainted with the Western system.
 Many skilled African-Americans immigrated to escape the racism on the mainland and not be denied work in their trade or profession.
 Although racial hostilities existed with Whites, Whites were a minority.
-Alice A. Ball earned her master's degree at the University of Hawaii and taught there as a chemistry instructor.
+Alice A. Ball earned her master's degree at the University of Hawaiʻi and taught there as a chemistry instructor.
 She discovered the Ball's Method, a symptomatic treatment for leprosy that bears her namesake.
-One of the most iconic figures was Hawaii-born Peter Hose (1881–1925) known as the "Hula Cop" joined the Honolulu Police Department becoming the first police officer of African ancestry in Hawaii, where he served for 18 years.
+One of the most iconic figures was Hawaiʻi-born Peter Hose (1881–1925) known as the "Hula Cop" joined the Honolulu Police Department becoming the first police officer of African ancestry in Hawaiʻi, where he served for 18 years.

 World Wars

-With the onset of World War I, 200 members of the 25th Infantry Regiment were stationed in Hawaii to avert racial tensions, being that Hawaii had a predominantly non-white population.
+With the onset of World War I, 200 members of the 25th Infantry Regiment were stationed in Hawaiʻi to avert racial tensions, being that Hawaiʻi had a predominantly non-white population.

-During World War II the military drew African-Americans to Hawaii.
+During World War II the military drew African-Americans to Hawaiʻi.
 600 ship workers and thousands of soldiers arrived.
 The West Loch Disaster occurred on May 21, 1944, when the LST-353’s cargo of ammunition and fuel ignited, killing 163; several of the dead were African-Americans.
-Subsequent wars in Asia continued to bring African-Americans through Hawaii.
-The result of military movement was that many returned to live in Hawaii after leaving the service.
+Subsequent wars in Asia continued to bring African-Americans through Hawaiʻi.
+The result of military movement was that many returned to live in Hawaiʻi after leaving the service.